-Locrian Mode: Music Modes Series
+Locrian Mode: The Music Modes

 The Locrian mode is one of the seven main music modes in Western music and is characterized by its unique sound and distinct pattern of whole and half-steps.
 While it is the least used of all the modes, it has a unique and eerie quality that sets it apart and makes it an important mode for musicians to understand.